 There is a lot of confusion in the home inspection and real estate industries about gas pipe bonding.

-Grounding and bonding are two different things yet, from my experience, many electricians, plumbers, and home inspectors don’t know the difference between the two.
+Grounding and bonding are two very different things yet, from my experience, many electricians, plumbers, and home inspectors don’t know the difference between the two yet they are indeed very different.

 Grounding is done to ensure that electrical fault current can return to the utility's transformer and hopefully prevent damage to people or property.
 Grounding provides safety in case of a fault in a structure's branch circuit wiring that feeds lighting, receptacles, and appliances.
 A fault is when electricity is flowing on a conductor that it should not be, such as a short circuit.